iluminar-yi/set-sail-into-the-wind/README.en.md

 Links were accessed on 10/13/2019.

-This work uses [`synthv-utils`](https://github.com/iluminar-yi/synthv-utils) to facilitate production and to prettify the `.s5p` project file to make it more readable.
+This work uses [`synthv-utils`](https://github.com/iluminar-yi/synthv-utils) to facilitate production and to prettify the `.s5p` project file to make it more readable and easier to track changes using `git`.

 This is a `git` repo, which means you can navigate to a previous version of the project easily.
 I have created tags along this process, so that you can check out the tag and listen to what it sounded like.